abrahammathews2000/search4cyberplanet/README.md

 **Things you can try:**

-1. To see the transit lightcurve simulation for a single shape run **single_LC_generator.py**.
+1. To see the transit lightcurve simulation for a single shape, run **single_LC_generator.py**.
 You can specify the shape in the code

-2. To generate and save shape(s) and their corresponding lightcurve(s) as jpg and csv files respectively run - **LC_list_generator_2.py**.
+2. To generate and save shape(s) and their corresponding lightcurve(s) as jpg and csv files respectively, run  **LC_list_generator_2.py**.
 You can specify the parameter of the shape and simulation in the code

 **Description of files in lightCurveGenerator folder**